Camp Guernsey

 Base Background

 Camp Guernsey was established in 1939 as a training area.
-Today, the Wyoming Military Department managers the site.
-Their main mission is to provide arms, maneuver, and equipment training to troops.
+It’s currently managed by the Wyoming Military Department and its main mission is to provide arms, maneuver, and equipment training to troops.
 The site takes up over 78,000 acres, providing a variety of terrain for training.
+Camp Guernsey has been recognized as one of the many military bases contaminated with PFAS.

 Known Toxins